aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/xpath-like-object-queries/_index.md

 ### Step 3: Apply XPath‑Like Queries

-Now the fun part—using XPath‑style strings to **select objects by type** or name.
+Now the fun part—using XPath‑style strings to **select objects by name** or type.

 ```java
 // ExStart:XPathLikeObjectQueries